Vancouver Car Accident Lawyer

-Over one-hundred thousand vehicle crashes involving Washington drivers occur annually, causing millions of dollars in vehicle damage and medical expenses.
+Over 100,000 vehicle crashes involving Washington drivers occur annually, causing millions of dollars in vehicle damage and medical expenses.
 While some of these accidents are minor “fender benders”, the costs of repairing even minor vehicle damage can add up.
 In more serious accidents, where injuries and significant vehicle damage occur, the long-term costs can be enormous.
 All in all, these monetary losses add up, making it necessary to enlist an experienced car accident lawyer to help seek compensation.

 Our legal team deals with all aspects of your recovery, from vehicle repair to handling all insurance negotiations.
 Washington drivers often have coverage required by state law that includes coverage for personal injury protection and uninsured/underinsured motorist benefits.
 Recovery for your damages may include both your own auto insurance company and the other driver’s insurance.
 Our attorneys help maximize your compensation from all sources.
 We also negotiate with your medical providers on your behalf to minimize the expenses you pay if you sustained injury.

 How to Recover Medical Treatment Costs

 This may be the most important part of any car accident claim.
 If someone has injured you or a passenger in a car accident, you may have medical coverage under your own car insurance, or car insurance for your household.
 This insurance coverage is called Personal Injury Protection or “PIP”.
 You should contact your car insurance right away to find out more about your PIP coverage.
 Your PIP insurance will be the first responsible to pay for your medical bills up to the amount under your car insurance policy.
 You may have $10,000.00 to $35,000.00 under your car insurance to help immediately pay for medical bills without copays or deductibles.

 Once you have used up or exhausted all of your PIP insurance, you can use your personal health insurance.